WPDevelopers/twitter-cards-meta/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
+= 2.0.4 =
-**Must Update** Fix several bugs, and now its compatible to Product Card addons.
+**Must Update** Bug fix, Video Tutorial, and now its compatible to Product Card addons, even for WooCommerce.

 == Donation ==

-You may donate to WordPress Foundation.
+Buy the pro addon if you want to support the development.

 http://wpdeveloper.net/go/TCM